 Would you like to bring a piece of this natural heaven back to your home?
 You can purchase plants cultivated in the arboretum for a live souvenir.

-Best places to stay in Chattanooga for sightseeing
+Recommended places to stay in Chattanooga for sightseeing

 For travelers, the best places to stay in Chattanooga fall within its city center, including the Southside Historic District and Riverfront.
 The downtown area is home to the city’s best hotels and many of the top things to see & do in Chattanooga.